conductor-oss/conductor/docs/docs/faq.md

 ### I want my worker to stop polling and executing tasks when the process is being terminated.
 (Java client)

-In a `PreDestroy` block within your application, call the `shutdown()` method on the `WorkflowTaskCoordinator` instance that you have created to facilitate a graceful shutdown of your worker in case the process is being terminated.
+In a `PreDestroy` block within your application, call the `shutdown()` method on the `TaskRunnerConfigurer` instance that you have created to facilitate a graceful shutdown of your worker in case the process is being terminated.

+### Can I exit early from a task without executing the configured automatic retries in the task definition?

+Set the status to `FAILED_WITH_TERMINAL_ERROR` in the TaskResult object within your worker.
+This would mark the task as FAILED and fail the workflow without retrying the task as a fail-fast mechanism.